Seby Zavala Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.
+- The eight strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians' 3.86 team ERA ranks sixth among all MLB pitching staffs.
+- The Guardians have a 3.84 team ERA that ranks sixth across all league pitching staffs.

-- The Guardians surrender the second-fewest home runs in baseball (111 total, one per game).
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (111 total, one per game).

+- Syndergaard (1-4) gets the starting nod for the Guardians in his 14th start of the season.
+He's put together a 6.68 ERA in 60 2/3 innings pitched, with 38 strikeouts.

-- In his last time out on Saturday, the lefty tossed six innings against the Chicago White Sox, giving up five earned runs while surrendering eight hits.
+- The right-hander last appeared on Tuesday against the Houston Astros, when he tossed 5 1/3 innings, allowing one earned run while giving up two hits.

-- The 24-year-old has a 3.70 ERA and 9 strikeouts per nine innings across 15 games this season, while allowing a batting average of .260 to opposing hitters.
+- The 30-year-old has a 6.68 ERA and 5.6 strikeouts per nine innings across 13 games this season, while allowing a batting average of .299 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.